SAP/spartacus-docs/_pages/dev/qualtrics-integration.md

 ## Where to find the projectId from your Qualtrics portal?

-Step 1: Click the project from which you want to use for enablement
+Step 1: Click the project from which you want to use for enablement.

-Step 2: Click settings
+Step 2: Click settings.

-Step 3: Click the dropdown 'Manage Project' and select Project ID's
+Step 3: Click the dropdown 'Manage Project' and select Project IDs.

-Step 4: Copy paste the project id to the app.modules.ts as shown above.
+Step 4: Copy paste the project id to the `app.modules.ts` as shown above.

-## How to enable Qualtrics in Spartacus
+## Enabling Qualtrics in Spartacus

-To enable Qualtrics, you simply need to append a qualtrics config to the app.module.ts
+To enable Qualtrics, you simply need to append a Qualtrics config to the app.module.ts

-- `projectId` property: Allows you to enable qualtrics with the given projectId from your provided Qualtrics deployment code.
+- `projectId` property: Allows you to enable Qualtrics with the given projectId from your provided Qualtrics deployment code.

 ```ts
 B2cStorefrontModule.withConfig({